 Major League Baseball and American Legion Baseball don’t have a formal partnership, but the two owe each other a tremendous debt of gratitude.
 MLB has sponsored Legion Baseball almost since its inception, and Legion Baseball has returned the favor, churning out major league prospects since the alumni base has been old enough to be scouted.
 The number of former Legion players who have gone on to the pros is far too large to chart.
 More than half of current major-leaguers played Legion Baseball.
 So did almost every working MLB manager, along with several former commissioners.
 As of 2020, 82 program graduates are in the Baseball Hall of Fame.
 New York Yankees pitcher Mariano Rivera, class of 2019, became the first-ever unanimous selection by the Baseball Writers’ Association of America.

 Naturally, Legion Baseball’s alumni base includes some of the sport’s most recognizable names.
 Yogi Berra played for Fred W. Stockholm Post 245 in St. Louis and was once quoted as saying it was the most fun he ever had.
 Ted Williams suited up for a post in San Diego.
-Frank Robinson led his Oakland, Calif., team to the only back-to-back national championships in program history until Brooklawn, N.J.’s Post 72 team won the championship in 2013 and 2014.
+Frank Robinson led his Oakland, California team to the first back-to-back national championships in 1949 and 1950.
+Five other teams have achieved that status since then, the most recent Post 56 of Idaho Falls, Idaho in 2019 and 2021.
 Retired Yankees slugger Mark Teixeira played in the league’s 1997 World Series.
 Babe Ruth was too old to join when Legion Baseball started, but he spent the final years of his life promoting the program as its director of operations.
 Other prominent players include Ryne Sandberg, Roy Campanella, Dusty Baker, Albert Pujols, Greg Maddux, Chipper Jones and Ivan Rodriguez.